Tenants Frequently Asked Questions

 Please be aware that some Landlords impose certain restrictions in respect pets, smokers, housing benefit and students.
 Please refer to us for further information on individual properties and if restrictions apply

 In all cases we will ask for your address history so that we can carry out a search via a Credit Reference Agency.
-We will also approach your current Landlord or Agent (if you are renting) as well as obtaining a written reference from your Employer.
+We will also approach your Landlord or Agent (if you are renting) as well as obtaining a written reference from your Employer.
 If you are self-employed we will ask for your Accountants details and/or recent accounts.
 We have special provisions in place for Overseas Tenants.
 If you think your situation is unusual, just ask us.

 The deposit is normally equal to one month's rent.
 This deposit is held by us in a client deposit account in accordance with ARLA and government regulations.
 It will be applied against any damages or expenses arising during your tenancy.
 It will not be released until after you vacate the property.